nmarley/check-site-meta/README.md

 ## Features

-- Extract metadata from any URL
+- Extract metadata from any URL: OpenGraph and Twitter
 - Compatible with `localhost` for local development
-- Supports link previews (X/Twitter, Discord)
+- Supports link previews (X/Twitter, Discord, Google, Facebook)
 - Avoids CORS and caching limitations

 ## Installation & Usage